 My Menstrual Cup Hurts When I Insert It: Have your Say!

 Have you had this problem and overcome it?
 What did you do?
+Most people love menstrual cups and find them very comfortable, but you may not.
+Let us know about it.

 Leave a comment below and share your wisdom with us.